 3.2.
 LRL Adjustment.
-The LRL system parts have been installed in the pipes T_1 and $T_2.$ A two-axis linear positioner with a precision of $\pm 3~\mu m$ has been used for positioning the LRL end point, as a high-precision (10^{-6} rad) angular positioner for laser adjustment has not been available by the time of the test experiments.
-A He-Ne laser has been installed co-axially inside the pipe T1 using a cylindrical adapter.
-The He-Ne laser has been roughly adjusted to point the laser beam spot on the center B of the tube T2 end.
+The LRL system parts have been installed in the pipes T_1 and T_2 .
+A two-axis linear positioner with a precision of $\pm 3 \mu m$ has been used for positioning the LRL end point, as a high-precision (10^{-6} rad) angular positioner for laser adjustment has not been available by the time of the test experiments.
+A He-Ne laser has been installed co-axially inside the pipe T_1 using a cylindrical adapter.
+The He-Ne laser has been roughly adjusted to point the laser beam spot on the center B of the tube T_2 end.
 The test arrangement has been simplified by using a single quadrant photodetector and a universal adapter, which served to adjust the LRL and to perform joint measurements.
-To achieve this, the inner diameter of the tubes T1, T, and T2 have been taken to be equal to the outer diameter of the QPr adapter.
-This allowed the photodetector in the cylindrical adapter to be used to measure the coordinates of all the pipe ends (T_1, T_2, T) .
-Once the adapter with the QPr is inserted in the pipe T_2 , the position of the spot of the approximately adjusted laser beam is detected and the pipe T2 is aligned with the laser beam using the two-axis linear positioner.
+To achieve this, the inner diameter of the tubes T_1 , T, and T_2 have been taken to be equal to the outer diameter of the QPr adapter.
+This allowed the photodetector in the cylindrical adapter with the QPr is inserted in the pipe T_2 , the position of the spot of the approximately adjusted laser beam is detected and the pipe T_2 is aligned with the laser beam using the two-axis linear positioner.
 In doing this, we seek to have equal signals for all the four quadrant photodetectors.
 After checking the alignment of the laser beam and the pipe T_2 , we finish the LRL adjustment procedure using the QPr.